-Remote plasma cleaning is a proven method used by several electron microscopists to get the most ideal images from their instruments by removing hydrocarbon (HC) contamination .
+Remote plasma cleaning is a proven method used by several electron microscopists to get the most ideal images from their instruments by removing hydrocarbon (HC) contamination1.
 The oxygen radicals made in the plasma react with carbon compounds, generating H2O, CO, and CO2, which are removed from the instrument.
-According to quantum chemistry rules concerning energy loss, these oxygen atoms do not respond with diatomic molecules in two body collisions, but they need a third body dynamically remove excess energy.
+According to quantum chemistry rules concerning energy loss, these oxygen atoms do not respond with diatomic molecules in two-body collisions, but they need a third body to dynamically remove excess energy.
 In SEM vacuum chambers, oxygen radicals can respond on chamber walls and other metal surfaces where they can be lost or recombine at pressure-dependent recombination rates.

 Figure 1.
 Hydrocarbon removal rate vs gas pressure at 20 Watts of RF power delivered to the plasma.
 Pressures above 100 mTorr were achieved using only a roughing pump, while a turbo molecular pump was used for pressures <100 mTorr to run in the Turbo Plasma cleaning mode.

 In downstream or remote plasma cleaning, the oxygen radicals are developed and fill the vacuum chamber in the form of excited plasma.
 Air is the process gas in Evactron® Plasma Cleaning.
 A flowing UV afterglow is observed from the excited metastable nitrogen molecules with a typical pink/violet color at low pressures.
 The neutral radicals’ concentration in the plasma flowing UV afterglow is a function of the loss rate in the neutral afterglow and the production rate in the plasma.
 The production rate (Rp) is a function of the fractional pressure of O2 (PO2), total pressure P, power W, device constant D, and reaction rate constant k.

 - The number of produced radicals can be considered to be the same at all pressures